You build your brand one day at a time by operating out of your core values and by serving the people through their bad behavior.

 Of course I’m exaggerating.
 No one really thinks branding is unicorn sighting.
 Most people don’t think about branding at all, and when they do, they confuse their brand with their visual or corporate identity.

-But a logo is not a brand the same way a planet is not a galaxy.
+However, a logo is not a brand the same way a front door is not a house.

-When you order more lemonade at Chick-fil-A, what will the person behind the counter inevitably say?
+Let me give you an example of a consistent brand experience.
+When you ask for more lemonade at Chick-fil-A, what will the person behind the counter inevitably say?
 “My pleasure!”

 This phrase and the attitude behind it aren’t accidents.
-A brand strategist helped leaders at Chick-fil-A define how they want customers to feel and how to be intentional about creating that feeling.
+A brand strategist helped leaders at Chick-fil-A articulate how they want customers to feel.
+Then, they chose the ways they would create that feeling—on purpose.